RISAT-1: Satellite description

 RISAT-1 had a mass at liftoff of 1858 kg, making it the heaviest Earth observation satellite to be launched by India, and the heaviest satellite to be launched using a Polar Satellite Launch Vehicle.
 It had the capability to take images of Earth during day and night, as well as in cloudy conditions.

 The satellite is equipped with a 160 × 4 Mbit/s data handling system, 50 Newton-metre-second reaction wheels, and a phased array antenna with dual polarisation.

 The mission has an approximate cost of ₹4.90 billion;the spacecraft itself cost ₹3.79 billion to develop, and a further ₹1.11 billion to launch.
 The satellite had a design life of five years.

 The satellite was used for natural resources management, primarily agriculture planning and forestry surveys, as well as to predict and prevent flooding.
 It was used for monitoring paddy plantations and yields in the kharif season and to assist India's food security planning.
 Pictures from RISAT-1 was used to estimate the number of hectares being farmed in India, to assess crop health and predict total yield.
-They was also used to identify wreckage from aircraft which go down in forested areas.
+It was also used to identify wreckage from aircraft that crashed in forested areas.
 RISAT-1 was not designed as a surveillance satellite, given its reliance on the C-band.